Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/optimizers.rst

-Also, Optimizers offer several other helper functions (and, in addition to the below, are serializable):
+Also, optimizers offer several other helper functions (and, in addition to the below, are serializable):